 Associate or add an Azure subscription to your Azure Active Directory tenant

-An Azure subscription has a trust relationship with Azure Active Directory (Azure AD), which means that the subscription trusts Azure AD to authenticate users, services, and devices.
+An Azure subscription has a trust relationship with Azure Active Directory (Azure AD).
+A subscription trusts Azure AD to authenticate users, services, and devices.

 Before you begin

-Review the following list of changes and how you might be affected:
+Review the following list of changes that will occur after you associate or add your subscription, and how you might be affected:

-- Service Administrator and Co-Administrators will lose access
+- Service Administrator and Co-Administrators will lose access.

-- If you have any key vaults, they'll be inaccessible and you'll have to fix them after association
+- If you have any key vaults, they'll be inaccessible and you'll have to fix them after association.

-- If you have a registered Azure Stack, you'll have to re-register it after association
+- If you have a registered Azure Stack, you'll have to re-register it after association.

 Sign in using an account that:

-Make sure you're not using an Azure Cloud Service Providers (CSP) subscription (MS-AZR-0145P, MS-AZR-0146P, MS-AZR-159P), a Microsoft Internal subscription (MS-AZR-0015P), or a Microsoft Imagine subscription (MS-AZR-0144P).
+Make sure that you're not using an Azure Cloud Service Providers (CSP) subscription (MS-AZR-0145P, MS-AZR-0146P, MS-AZR-159P), a Microsoft Internal subscription (MS-AZR-0015P), or a Microsoft Azure for Students Starter subscription (MS-AZR-0144P).

 Sign in and select the subscription you want to use from the Subscriptions page in Azure portal.